spring-projects/spring-integration-samples/README.md

 | For additional samples, please also checkout the [Spring Integration Extensions][] project as it also provides numerous samples.

 *Happy Integration!*

+# Note

+This (main) branch requires Spring Integration 6.0 or above.
+For samples running against earlier versions of Spring Integration, use the __5.5.x__ and other branches.

+The project requires now Java 17 or above.
+To open the project in the IDE, use its `import` option against a `build.gradle` file from the root project directory.

 ## Related GitHub projects